virmundi/NewDataForManagers/columns.md

 Every system leverages replication at a column family level.
 When one defines a column family, the number of replicas is specified, or a default, like three, is used.

 At this point our friend the CAP theorem comes in.
 Some systems choose CP.
 Others will choose AP.
-Some systems even allow you dial up or down your needs between the two extremes.
+Some systems allow you dial up or down your needs between the two extremes.
 This is a quorum.
 Such systems allow you to poll the replicas to see what the common answer is.
 If two nodes say a row is "X, Y, Z" while a third says "X,C,B' and the quorum setting is 50% or more, the client will get a row of "X,Y,Z".

-The more nodes involved in the quorum, the slower the read operation because it has wait for each node's response.
+The more nodes involved in the quorum, the slower the read operation because it has to wait for each node's response.
 If the quorum is set to one node, that puts you squarely in the AP camp.
 If the quorum is set to all the nodes, you're in the C camp because you can't necessarily survive a network partition if one of your replicas is on the other side of the partition.
+(Quick note, all nodes only means all of the nodes that have a replica of the data you're looking for.)

 ### Joins
 There are no joins in such systems.
 Columns can point to other columns in other tables.
-It's up to the application to perform another query to get the information in the second table.
+It's up to the application to perform another query to get the information from the second table.
 At first blush this appears limiting.
 In practice, denormalization is your friend.
 Rather than storing information in another table, duplicate data into a column family.
 This gives you essentially materialized views in the row itself.

 ## Getting to Know the Players
 Google's BigTable pushed this concept.
 They've used it with multiple products like Google Earth and Google Finance[^bigtable_google].
 Others have used it as well.
 It's part of the PaaS offerings by Google[^google_cloud_data].
 None one has used it outside of the Google server environment.
 People liked the idea though, so they worked to replicate it.